Junieha/Assigment3/README.md

 https://scratch.mit.edu/projects/890732124

-A tutorial/source code I used in prototype since previous assignment.
+A tutorial/source code I used in prototype and the final work.

 Scratch Team.
 (2020, November 20).
 How to Make a Jumping Game in Scratch | Tutorial [Video].
 YouTube. https://www.youtube.com/watch?v=1jHvXakt1qw